 The 9th Circuit has reversed the MDY v Blizzard (WoW Glider) case on the secondary copyright infringement grounds (but not one of the DMCA claims).
 This is important; the district court had held that players infringe Blizzard’s copyright in WoW by playing the game in breach of the rules, primarily because the prohibition on botting Read more about Ninth Circuit reverses MDY v Blizzard (WoW Glider) on Copyright grounds (not DMCA)[…]

 On Terra Nova, Greg Lastowka announces that his new book, Virtual Justice, is on bookshelves now.
 I had the opportunity to read the manuscript a little while ago, and can highly recommend the book to anyone interested in the regulation of virtual worlds.

-How should we regulate the exercise of private governance power in virtual communities?
-This thesis provides a normative framework based upon the broad ideals of the rule of law through which to conceptualise the tensions about governance that arise in virtual communities.
+This thesis considers one main question: how should we regulate the exercise of private governance power in virtual communities?
+This question centres on the legitimacy of governance in the way that community norms are created and enforced.
+This is the project of digital constitutionalism, which seeks to articulate a set of limits on private power that will best encourage innovation and autonomy and simultaneously protect the legitimate interests of participants in these increasingly important spaces.
+In answering this question, I provide a normative framework based upon the broad ideals of the rule of law through which to conceptualise the tensions about governance that arise in virtual communities.